jeffschwartz/preamble/readme.md

 override the configuration.

 9) Added outer wrapper div, id "preamble-ui-container", to index.html.
-Using it to wrap <div id="ui-test-container" class="ui-test-container">.
+Using it to wrap &ltdiv id="ui-test-container" class="ui-test-container"&gt.
 This was required in order to support in-line configuration (see item 1 above).

 10) Display timings for groups and tests in details report.